zoriya/react-native-background-downloader/README.md

 | `bytesWritten` | Number | The number of bytes currently written by the task                                                    |
 | `totalBytes`   | Number | The number bytes expected to be written by this task or more plainly, the file size being downloaded |

+### `completeHandler(jobId)`

+Finishes download job on iOS and informs OS that app can be closed in background if needed.
+After finishing download in background you have some time to process your JS logic and finish the job.

 ### `Callback Methods`
 Use these methods to stay updated on what's happening with the task.